torstenboettjer/sandbox/doc/nixos.md

-# NixOS Installation
+# NixOS

 NixOS is a reproducible Linux distribution built on the Nix package manager.
 Its declarative configuration model allows you to define the entire state of your system in a single file, making upgrades and rollbacks trivial.

+## Installation

 For the base install, download the latest [NixOS](https://nixos.org/download/#download-nixos) image and create a bootable USB [flash drive](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb).
 On a Linux system the dd command creates a boot drive, the correct device name for your USB drive (e.g., /dev/sdb) should be adjusted.

 ```sh
 sudo dd if=/path/to/nixos.iso of=/dev/sdX bs=4M status=progress oflag=sync